sndp-s/sndp-project-management/README.md

 <!-- - [License](#license) -->

 ### Setup & Deployment
-- Clone this repo
+1. clone this repo
-- add these env files to the root
+2. add these env files to the root

 `.db.prod.env`
 ```